2020 Investing in Women Funding Program Grant Guidelines

 - Women NSW staff will undertake an eligibility check of all grant applications.

-- Applications will be considered for eligibility against the eligibility criteria outlined in the funding guidelines – see Table 3: Assessment criteria.
+- Applications will be considered for eligibility against the eligibility criteria outlined in the funding guidelines – see Assessment Criteria.

-- An assessment panel will assess all eligible applications against the criteria outlined in Table 3: Assessment criteria.
-The panel consists of qualified and experienced representatives, and may include Women NSW staff, representatives of Government agencies, representatives from the private
+- An assessment panel will assess all eligible applications against the criteria outlined in the Assessment Criteria.
+The panel consists of qualified and experienced representatives, and may include Women NSW staff, representatives of Government agencies, representatives from the private sector.

 An application that fails to meet one or more of the assessment criteria will not be eligible for funding.
 Due to the competitive nature of the Investing in Women funding program, not all applications that meet the assessment criteria are able to be funded.